 Goal: The component authenticates incoming requests with the organisation standard, eg OpenID Connect.

 Note: Applies only to components which need authentication - typically webservers.
-Business-tier components usually require authentication only.
+Business-tier components usually require authorization only.

 Goal: The component verifies that incoming requests have appropriate authorization to perform the requested operation, and do so via the organisation standard approach (eg OAuth2).
 Originating IP address is never used as the sole factor for Authorization.
 Roles used for authorization are appropriately sized (no “superuser” permissions).